voyd-lang/voyd/README.md

 **Disclaimer**

 Voyd is in it's very early stages of development.
-Voyd is not ready for public announcement or use.
-Some core syntax and semantics are subject to change.
+Voyd is not ready for production use.
+Some syntax and semantics are still subject to change.
 Expect frequent breaking changes.

-In addition, many documented features are not yet implemented.
+All features documented in README Overview are fully implemented unless otherwise stated.
+Features documented in the [reference](./reference/) are not yet marked with status and may not be implemented.

 **Features**: